bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

     I(p) := \log(1/p) = -\log(p) \tag{1}

 The base of the logarithm isn't too important since it will just adjust the value by a constant.
-A usualy choice is base 2 which we'll usually call a "bit", or base :math:`e`, which we'll call a "nat".
+A usually choice is base 2 which we'll usually call a "bit", or base :math:`e`, which we'll call a "nat".

 .. admonition:: Properties of Information